The Muddy Insider Guide to St Ives

 On Fore Street and just a stone’s throw from the harbour you’ll find the Sea Food Cafe.
 Pick your fresher-than-fresh seafood, meat or poultry from the counter, choose your sides (roasted garlic and rosemary new potatoes for me, thanks) and they’ll rustle up a plate for you.

-About 45 minutes walk outside St Ives in the quiet countryside is one of our favourite Sunday lunch spots.
-Halsetown Inn is a cosy and characterful pub run by Julia and Stuart Knight (formerly of Alba).
+About 45 minutes walk outside St Ives in the quiet countryside is a favourite Sunday lunch spot.
+Halsetown Bar and Restaurant is a cosy and characterful pub, under new management for 2020.
 Local produce stars on the creative pub menu and Cornish ales and a host of gins will wash it down nicely.
-Read my full review here